SeriousOldMan/Simulator-Controller/Docs/Backlog.md

   3. Support for new and also historic simulators
   4. Work around the jumping lap counter in *rFactor 2* and *Le Mans Ultimate* after an RTG in practice
   5. Support for Time *or* Laps session format
-  6. Implement current time into lap for RF2, LMU and IRC
+  6. Implement current time into lap for IRC

 #### Assistants
   1. Better answers by the Strategist, when a pitstop cannot be recommended